Manhyia Palace

-The Manhyia Palace (Akan language meaning Oman – gathering of the people) is the seat of the Asantehene, as well as his official residence.
-It is located at Kumasi, the capital of the Ashanti Region.
+The Manhyia Palace (Akan: Oman hyia, English: Gathering of the people) is the seat of the Asantehene, as well as his official residence.
+It is located in Manhyia, Kumasi, the capital of the Ashanti Region of Ghana.
 The first palace is now a museum.
-Otumfuor Opoku Ware II built the new palace, which is close to the old one and is used by the current Asantehene, Otumfuor Osei Tutu II.
+Otumfuor Opoku Ware II built the new palace, which is close to the old one and is where the current Asantehene, Otumfuor Osei Tutu II, resides.